google/oss-fuzz-gen/experimental/from_scratch/README.md

 ## Setting up

-The first step is to create a virtual environment with Fuzz Introspector installed and also OSS-Fuzz-gen dependencies installed.
+The first step is to create a virtual environment with Fuzz Introspector installed and also LogicFuzz dependencies installed.
 The following commands achieve this:

 ```sh